-If you’ve come across a flat fee mls listing service, you may be inclined to pay a small feel to get your home listed for a small fee and save on commission.
+If you’ve come across a flat fee MLS listing service, you may be inclined to get your home listed for a small fee and save on commission.
 While this is a great option for some, know the limitations.
-To learn more about flat fee mls listing services, check out our in-depth run-down here.
+To learn more about flat fee MLS listing services, check out our in-depth run-down here.

 Price Your Home

 Now it’s time to price your home.
 You want to make sure that you price your house to sell, but still make a profit, if you can.
 A great way to do this (and the way real estate agents come up with this number) is to complete a Comparative Market Analysis (CMA).